RayanYousef/Camera-Free-Minimap/README.md

 <br/>

 ## Description
-"Camera Free Minimap" is a free Unity asset designed to simplify the creation of dynamic and camera-independent minimaps.
-Say goodbye to the complexities of setting up a second camera or manually updating your minimap.
-With "Camera Free Minimap," you can effortlessly integrate your minimap images.<br/>
+"Camera Free Minimap" is a free Unity tool that makes creating minimaps a breeze.
+It eliminates the need for an extra camera, saving your game's performance.
+Setting up and using "Camera Free Minimap" is incredibly straightforward.<br/>
 **It Supports Procedurally Generated Maps.**

 ## KEY FEATURE: